RULE 5. SERVICE AND FILING OF PLEADINGS AND OTHER PAPERS(a) Service--When required.

-Subparagraph (d)(2)(A) was amended, effective______________, to require that proof of service be provided and filed by a party seeking to file an initiating pleading.
+Subparagraph (d)(2)(A) was amended, effective March 1, 2013, to require that proof of service be provided and filed by a party seeking to file an initiating pleading.
 Under Rule 3, an action is commenced on service of the initiating pleading, not on filing.
 Unless a rule specifically provides otherwise, service under Rule 4 must be accomplished before any pleadings in an action may be filed.

-Subparagraph (d)(2)(A) was amended, effective______________, to include new language allowing the defendant to demand filing or the complaint or to file the complaint itself.
+Subparagraph (d)(2)(A) was amended, effective March 1, 2013, to include language allowing the defendant to demand filing of the complaint or to file the complaint itself.
 This language was transferred from Rule 4.

 Subdivision (f) was amended, effective March 1, 2003, to permit proof of service to be made by court personnel as well as by an attorney.
 Proof of service may also be made in the same manner as provided by Rule 4(i).